COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Childbirth Afterpains
+Home > Be Healthy > Health Library > Childbirth Afterpains

 If afterpains are severe, your doctor or midwife can prescribe medicine that is safe and works well.

 Current as of: